batra-aarav/www.aaravbatra.me/_docs/recruiting/questionnaire.md

 Class of 2025, QB/LS, 6' 3", 220 lbs., 5.2 sec.
 40 yd.
 Dash, 185 lbs.
 Bench, 315 lbs.
 Squat, and 375 lbs.
 Deadlift.

 [Contact Me](./contact-me)

-Made with ❤️ and Copyrighted © 2024 by Aarav Batra